dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 solution for Pythagorean Triples so natural because we discussed that shortly afterwards.
 This was supposedly in 2013.

+#### Inception for AI with Google Deep Dream

+The idea for machine learning inception using Google Deep Dream was one of those ideas and the reason I pitched it was because I was explaining how hallucinagens cause visuals and why that's related to neural networks.

 This same person in the same conversation asked me about like a dozen other unsolved problems and we discussed a few dozen ideas that have become reality.
 A handful of those pushed science, math and artificial